Nitsss26/Instructions/README.md

 # 🚗 ANPR System (AI License Plate Detection)

 This software uses Artificial Intelligence to detect license plates from video feeds.
-This guide is designed for everyone---you do not need to be a technical expert to run this!
+This guide is designed for everyone.

 ---